Power 5 conferences vote to stop spring practices off campus

 ''It's as fundamental as that,'' Sankey said. ''It wasn't about one institution.
 It wasn't about some regional protection effort.
 It was very simply if we're going to sit here and talk about trying to be attentive to the time expectations and managing those appropriately for student-athletes.
 We have to look at that type of out of season, off-campus, take a trip practice.''

-Asked why student-athletes vote against the proposal, Sankey said there was some miscommunication that all off-campus trips would be affected.
+Asked why student representatives voted against the proposal, Sankey said there was some miscommunication that all off-campus trips would be affected.
 Sankey said Vanderbilt recently took student-athletes to the National Museum of African-American History and Culture, while the Ole Miss football team went to Haiti last year.

 Basketball teams regularly travel to Europe for exhibition games during the summer.